binaryphile/docker-pgsql/README.md

 These scripts help you create a [Docker] image for a [PostgreSQL] server.

+The idea behind a general-purpose Docker container is to maximize its reusability.
+To that end, this image contains only the executables and their dependencies, and none of the configuration or database files.
+It can be used to run database instances unmodified, provided you set up the database files and run the container with the appropriate arguments.
+The container is meant to load configuration and database files by mounting the current directory as a writable volume.
+Configuration files are in this directory and database files are in the `postgresql` subdirectory (made when you make the database).
+Logging is done to a file in this directory as well.

 # Usage

 There are four scripts, two for creating the image and two for running